Your team has put a lot of hard work into developing the best SaaS platform possible.

 Once you can nail down this concept and come up with concrete reasons as to why your target subscribed would use your platform, then you’re ready to start tailoring your marketing around that message.

 Makes sense right?
-It’s this switch of understanding that you have to consistently push a value perspective is the top reason why SaaS marketing is different than other approaches.
+It’s this switch of understanding that you have to consistently push a value perspective that is the top reason why SaaS marketing is different than other approaches.

 What Are the Key Points of a SaaS Marketing Strategy?